 Amendments to New Jersey’s WARN Act make it one of the most employee-friendly laws in the country.
 Coverage was expanded to small employers by including part-time and temporary workers when tallying the 100-employee threshold for coverage.
 The act is triggered by any closure or mass layoff affecting 50 or more employees located anywhere in the state, and the notice period was expanded from 60 to 90 days.
 The Act mandates one week of severance pay for each year of service, with an additional four weeks of severance if the employer provides less than 90 days’ notice.
-These amendments were to become effective July 2020, but to alleviate the consequences for employers facing layoffs caused by COVID-19, the effective date has been delayed until 90 days after the state of emergency has been lifted.
+These amendments were to become effective from July 2020, but, to alleviate the consequences for employers facing layoffs caused by COVID-19, the effective date has been delayed until 90 days after the still pending State of Emergency has been lifted.
 In addition, the amendments clarify that the natural disaster exception to the notice requirement applies to a closure or mass layoff caused by the pandemic.

 Termination Under an Employment Contract

 If the employment relationship is governed by an individual employment agreement, the terms of the contract will govern whether the employment is for a definite duration or indefinite term, whether it is at-will or if "good cause" is required for termination, if severance benefits are due upon termination, and any post-employment restrictions.

 Where the agreement requires "good cause" for termination, what constitutes good cause generally includes: